SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: General Experimental Setup

 \subsection{Training segmentations and population robustness}

-As indicated in Table~\ref{tab:datasets}, the training set comprises 20 label maps from T1-39, 500 from HCP, and 500 from ADNI.
+As indicated in Table~\ref{tab:datasets}, the training set for SynthSeg comprises 20 label maps from T1-39, 500 from HCP, and 500 from ADNI.
 Mixing these label maps considerably increases the morphological variety of the synthetic scans (far beyond the capacity of the proposed spatial augmentation alone), and thus enlarges the robustness of SynthSeg to a wide range of populations.
 We emphasise that using automated label maps for training is possible because synthetic images are by design perfectly aligned with their segmentations.
+We highlight that the training data does not include any real scan.

-Because SynthSeg requires modelling all tissue types in the images, we complement the training segmentations with extra-cerebral labels (Supplement~3) obtained with a Bayesian segmentation approach~\cite{puonti_accurate_2020}.
+Because SynthSeg requires modelling all tissue types in the images, we complement the training segmentations with extra-cerebral labels (Supplement~3) obtained with a Bayesian segmentation approach~\citep{puonti_accurate_2020}.
 Note that these new labels are dropped with 50\% chances during generation, to make SynthSeg compatible with skull stripped images.
-Moreover, we randomly add lesion labels obtained with FreeSurfer with 50\% probability to build robustness to white matter lesions (Supplement~4).
-Finally, we further increase the variability of the training data by randomly left/right flip segmentations and crop them to $160^3$ volumes.
+Moreover, we randomly ``paste'' lesion labels from FreeSurfer with 50\% probability, to build robustness against white matter lesions (Supplement~4).
+Finally, we further increase the variability of the training data by randomly left/right flipping segmentations and cropping them to $160^3$ volumes.